justnonamenoname/lt/readme.md

 The central part of the brain is either the reticular formation, the periaqueductal gray matter (where streams from other areas converge), or another adjacent region.
 Without the brain's electrical activity, a person feels nothing.
 Qualia cannot be explained or expressed through anything else, which means it is something fundamental.
-If the lifeticle does not exist, then there is nothing that feels, nothing for the signals to converge on as a unified formed representation of the world (qualia from the eye and other sense organs), the binding problem arises.
+If the lt does not exist, then there is nothing that feels, nothing for the signals to converge on as a unified formed representation of the world (qualia from the eye and other sense organs), the binding problem arises.
-The lifeticle can be described as a particle capable of qualia - this is its property, fundamentally distinct from the rest of the world, and this is life: a living particle (life+particle - lifeticle, lt).
+The lt can be described as a particle capable of qualia - this is its property, fundamentally distinct from the rest of the world, and this is life: a living particle (life+particle - lt).

 To the question of whether there can be another life after death - the answer is: if there is nothingness after death, then that same nothingness has already existed before birth.
-The state of death of the lifeticle before birth is no different from the state of death after the destruction of the organism.
+The state of death of the lt before birth is no different from the state of death after the destruction of the organism.
-The lifeticle had already experienced a state of death prior to their birth, and yet they were born.
+The lt had already experienced a state of death prior to their birth, and yet they were born.
 What prevents the particles from assembling again in another form or similarly?
 Physical laws do not prohibit what has already happened according to these very same physical laws.
 In nature, there is a phenomenon known as the cycle of carbon and other elements.